intel/media-delivery/doc/reference-command-lines.rst

     -b_strategy 1 -adaptive_i 1 -adaptive_b 1 -bf 7 -g 256 -strict -1 \
     -fps_mode passthrough -y $output

-Extra quality boost can be achieved with use of low power look ahead (by setting ``-look_ahead_depth 40`` option) at the expense of a slight performance impact (10-20%).
+Extra quality boost can be achieved with use of look ahead (by setting ``-look_ahead_depth 40`` option) at the expense of a slight performance impact (10-20%).
 The use of ``-extra_hw_frames`` option is currently required for transcoding with look ahead due to the increased GPU memory requirements.
-Please set the value for ``-extra_hw_frames`` to be the same as the number of lookahead frames.
+Please set the value for ``-extra_hw_frames`` to be the same as the number of look ahead frames.

 For best single stream performance or low density use case with high resolutions such as 4K, ``-async_depth 2`` option is recommended (yielding only negligible quality loss